Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 STDs can cause infectious semen, and they increase the chances of transmission of the human immunodeficiency virus (HIV) between partners.
 HIV causes immunodeficiency and can act as a catalyst for semen deterioration in men decreasing their natural fertility .
 If HIV is passed to the female partner, it can cause reduced pregnancy rates and higher chances of miscarriage.

 Studies have shown that chlamydia, a common STI, can cause inflammation in the testicles, which leads to epididymal obstruction .
 The testicles are connected to the male reproductive system by the epididymis.
 An obstruction in the epididymis can lead to male reproductive issues.
-Chlamydia is also known to negatively impact female fertility, and if left untreated, it can cause pelvic inflammatory disease (PID) .
+Chlamydia is also known to negatively impact female fertility. .

 The Bottom Line About Improving Natural Fertility